First recorded by Darlene Love (1963).

-“Bette Midler featured ‘Chapel of Love’ on her 1972 debut album, The Divine Miss M. The following year Midler included her version as a double A-side of her #40 Pop single, ‘Friends’.
-The original single had added horns and strings to the arrangement and production, and has never been released on any album, or in any other format since the initial 45 was shipped in 1973.”
+“Bette Midler featured ‘Chapel of Love’ on her 1972 debut album, The Divine Miss M. The following year Midler released a version as a double A-side of her #40 Pop single, ‘Friends’.
+The single had added horns and strings to the arrangement and production, and has never been released on any album, or in any other format since the initial 45 was shipped in 1973.”

 The Ronettes, “Chapel of Love” (1963):

 Bette Midler, “Chapel of Love” album mix (1972):